kepstin/replaygain-test-vectors/mp3/README.md

   The same test file is used for both album and track mode.
 In track mode, the file should play back at the reference level.
-In album mode, the file should play back quieter than the reference level.
+In album mode, the file should play back quieter than the reference level (match the `reference-12` file).

   If the gains are switched (track mode is quiet, album mode is reference), then the wrong peak values are being used.
 If the playback is loud, then